SwapnilDoijad/nanoCutter/README.md

 Nanopore sequencing generates concatemeric or chimeric reads due to different reasons (circular DNA, erroneous ligation or failure of the pore/basecaller to split signals correctly).

-NanoCutter makes use of length of contigs and key annotations and classifies contigs (see below for definitions).

 ## Prerequisites
 - Python 3.9